Python wrappers around Cell-Tree 2D spatial index

-1. 'verts’ - A 2xV numpy array containing x/y coordinates of the V vertices
+- ‘verts’ - A 2xV numpy array containing x/y coordinates of the V vertices

-2. 'faces’ - A PxN numpy array containing N arrays of P indices of vertices that describe one ‘face’ or polygon of degree P
+- ‘faces’ - A PxN numpy array containing N arrays of P indices of vertices that describe one ‘face’ or polygon of degree P

-3. 'num_buckets’ - The # of buckets desired.
+- ‘num_buckets’ - The # of buckets desired.
 Must be >= 2 The default is 4.
 Values higher than 8 begin to provide diminishing returns.

 - ‘cells_per_leaf’ - The # of polygons per leaf node.
 The default is 2.
 Using 1 is possible, but doubles memory footprint for only slightly. faster lookup.
 If memory is a concern, this value can be increased, but lookup performance will quickly be impacted

 IMPORTANT: ‘verts’ and ‘faces’ MUST describe a properly formed unstructured grid.
 Assume that degenerate (0 area) or overlapping polygons will cause a build failure.
-If the construction of the tree causes a segfault, this is probably
+If the construction of the tree causes a segfault, this is probably the cause.